yolanda93/smashbox-deployment/README.md

 oc_account_name = user1
 oc_account_password = password1
 ```
+You need to define at least one `auth-default.conf` with occ username and password and another with the naming convenction: `auth-endpointName.conf`; where endpointName is the name of the endpoint that must use this username and password.

 Note: Alternatively, you can manually set up the machine with the documentation available in `documentation`.